-Theatre Under the Stars runs every night from July 5 to August 17, 2019.
-Mamma Mia! plays on odd nights and Disney’s Newsies on even nights.
+Theatre Under the Stars runs every night in July and August.
 Drop by the website to get more information and buy your tickets.
 You can also follow TUTS on Facebook, Instagram and Twitter.

 That’s another item checked off our Vancouer summer bucket list!!!